-The project will obtain wafer from the Soquel Creek Water District and will not rely on private well water.
+The project will obtain water from the Soquel Creek Water District and will not rely on private well wafer.
 Although the project will incrementally increase water demand, the Soquel Creek Water District has indicated that adequate supplies are available to serve the project (Attachment 12).
 The project is not located in a mapped groundwater recharge area.

-5. Degrade a public or private water supply?
+Degrade a public or private water supply?
 (Including the contribution of urban contaminants, nutrient enrichments, or other agricultural chemicals or seawater intrusion).

 Runoff from this project may contain small amounts of chemicals and other household contaminants.
-No commercial or industrial activities are proposed that would contribute a significant amount of contaminants to a public or private water supply.
+No commercial or industrial activities are proposed that would contribute a significant amount of contaminants fo a public or private water supply.
 Potential siltation from the proposed project will be mitigated through implementation of erosion control measures.

-- 6. Degrade septic system functioning?
-X - 7.
-Alter the existing drainage pattern of the site or area, including the alteration of the course of a stream or river, in a manner which could result in flooding, erosion, or siltation on or off-site?
+6. Degrade septic system functioning?

+7. Alter the existing drainage pattern of the site or area, including the alteration of the course of a stream or river, in a manner which could result in flooding, erosion, or siltation on or off-site?

 Construction of a new dwelling on an exposed bluff face will alter existing drainage patterns.
-To handle runoff from the top of the bluff, the Geotechnical Report recommends construction of a concrete V-ditch on top of the uppermost retaining wall to collectrunoff and direct it to the proposed drainage system.
+To handle runoff from the top of the bluff, the Geofechnical Report recommends construction of a concrete V-ditch on top of the uppermost retaining wall to collect runoff and direct it to the proposed drainage system.
 This system will direct both the runoff from the bluff above and the dwelling onto the beach.
 Prior to approval of the building permit, the Project Engineering Geologist, the Project Geotechnical Engineer, Environmental Planning, and the Department of Public Works, Drainage Division, must approve the final drainage plan.
-Control of uphill drainage will reduce existing erosion problems on the bluff face from uphill development.
-A plan for maintenance of the drainage system will be required as part of the "Declaration of Geologic Hazards" to be recorded on the property deed.
+Control of uphill

-04-0255 Environmental Review Initial Study Significant Or Potentially Significant Less than Significant with Mitigation Less than Significant Or Not Impact Incorporation No Impact Applicable

-8. Create or contribute runoff which would exceed the capacity of existing or planned storm water drainage systems, or create additional source(s) of polluted runoff? Х 9.
-Contribute to flood levels or erosion in natural water courses by discharges of newly collected runoff? Х 10.
-Otherwise substantially degrade water supply or quality? Х C. Biological Resources Does the project have the potential to: 1.
-Have an adverse effect on any species identified as a candidate, sensitive, or special status species, in local or regional plans, policies, or regulations, or by the California Department of Fish and Game, or US.
-Fish and Wildlife

-According to the California Natural Diversity Data Base (CNDDB), maintained by the California Department of Fish and Game, there are no known special status plant or animal species in the site vicinity, and fhere were no special status species observed in the project area.

-2. Have an adverse effect on a sensitive biotic community (riparian corridor), wetland, native grassland, special forests, intertidal zone, etc.)?
+04-02 Page 9 55 Environmental Review Initial Study Significant Or Potentially Significant Impact Less than significant with Mitigation Incorporation Less than Significant Or No Impact Not Applicable plan f age will reduce existing erosion problems on thor maintenance of the drainage system will be begic Hazards" to be recorded on the property d required a • • 8.
+Create or contribute runoff which would exceed the capacity of existing or planned storm water drainage systems, or create additional source(s) of polluted runoff?
+X 9.
+Contribute to flood levels or erosion in natural water courses by discharges of newly collected runoff?
+X 10.
+Otherwise substantially degrade water supply or quality?
+X iological Resources the project have the potential to: 1.
+Have an adverse effect on any species identified as a candidate, sensitive, or special status species, in local or regional plans, policies, or regulations, or by the California Department of Fish and Game, or U.S. Fish and Wildlife Service?
+X Depai ding to the California Natural Diversity Data Bartment of Fish and Game, there are no known te vicinity, and there were no special status sp special sta atus plant or animal sp ecies in 2.
+Have an adverse effect on a sensitive biotic community (riparian corridor), wetland, native grassland, special forests, intertidal zone, etc.)?
+X There e are no mapped or designated sensitive biotic communit ies on or ad ljacent to tl he project site.